ASHFORD DISTRICT

 **HISTORY**

-The farm was purchased by the Frederic Wilmer family in the 1960s and remained in their possession until 2006.
-Frederic's daughters, Felicity and Ann, inherited it in 1975.
-Eventually, Felicity's husband, Vernon, bought out Ann's share, and they spent nearly a decade renovating the property into a five-bedroom home.
-They also converted the oast house, barn, and stables into a hotel, creating 11-bedroom suites and a large function room that doubles as a dining area beneath three of the suites.
+After centuries of enduring history, the farm was purchased by the Frederic Wilmer family in the 1960s and remained in their possession until 2006.
+Frederic's daughters, Felicity and Ann, inherited it in 1975, and later, Felicity's husband, Vernon, bought out Ann's share.
+Over nearly a decade, a dedicated team of craftspeople and architects brought new life to the property, transforming it into a five-bedroom home.
+A particularly vivid moment was when the first oast-house beam was lifted into place, marking a turning point in the extensive renovations.
+During this period, they also converted the oast house, barn, and stables into a hotel, creating 11-bedroom suites and a large function room that doubles as a dining area beneath three of the suites.

-In more recent years, Jeff Moody and Simon Peek bought the farm, redecorating the hotel and renovating the Granary section into two new suites.
-In 2015, the Italian Baliva family took over, describing Elvey Farm as "a quintessentially English listed farmstead and oast house, nestled in 75 glorious acres of idyllic Kent countryside."
-They transformed it into a luxury family country hotel featuring a cosy bar, an open fire, fine Italian dining, handcrafted afternoon tea, and stunning fairytale weddings.
-A secret hot tub garden was made available in the Canterbury suite.
-In 2017, a glamping experience was introduced, offering a range of accommodations, from romantic vintage shabby-chic caravans to a Land Rover Discovery safari base camp.
+Following the Wilmer family's tenure, Jeff Moody and Simon Peek bought the farm in recent years, redecorating the hotel and renovating the Granary section into two suites.
+This set the stage for a new era in 2015, when the Italian Baliva family took over, describing Elvey Farm as a quintessentially English listed farmstead.
+They transformed it into a luxury country hotel with a bar, an open fire, Italian dining, afternoon tea, wedding services, and a secret hot-tub garden in the Canterbury suite.
+In 2017, they introduced glamping, including caravans and a Land Rover Discovery safari base camp.

-Unfortunately, the business closed down in the summer/autumn of 2019.
-The Balivas organized a closing-down sale before returning to Italy.
-In early November 2019, Nick and Sonja Johnson took possession of the property.
-In the first phase of renovations, they undertook minor refurbishments to the Oast House.
-They officially moved to Elvey Farm in March 2020.
+The business closed in the summer and autumn of 2019.
+The former dining hall, once lively, became silent and vacant.
+The Balivas held a closing-down sale before returning to Italy, leaving behind memories within the old walls.
+In early November 2019, Nick and Sonja Johnson took over the property.
+Their arrival marked the start of a new phase for Elvey Farm.
+Minor refurbishments to the Oast House were completed as part of the initial renovations, and the Johnsons moved to Elvey Farm in March 2020.

-Phase two involved a complete renovation of the old stables, creating five high-quality suites that are now available for rent.
+Building on these initial renovations, phase two involved a complete overhaul of the old stables, creating five high-quality suites now available for rent.
 Planning consent was required to convert the 18th-century barn, which contains the bar, restaurant, commercial kitchens, and two letting suites, into a private residence.
-These works have recently been completed, and this space will be integrated with the existing farmhouse, which has origins dating back to the 15th century.
-A planning application for this important listed building has been submitted, and refurbishment work is expected to commence in early 2025.
+These works have recently been completed, and this space will be integrated with the existing farmhouse, which dates back to the 15th century.
+A planning application for this important listed building has been submitted, and refurbishment work commenced in early 2025.
 Additionally, planning consent has been obtained to convert the unused post-World War II agricultural Atcost and pole barns into five small office units and a café.
 These conversion works are currently on hold, and alternative residential uses for these buildings are being considered.

-In the office, there is a plaque in memory of 22-year-old Flying Officer Oswald St John Pigg from No. 72 Squadron RAF.
-His Spitfire crashed at the top of the paddock, running up from the stables on September 1, 1940, during the height of the WII Battle of Britain.
-There are also photographs and historical information, including a piston from the Merlin engine that was recovered from the crash site.
+The office holds a plaque in memory of Flying Officer Oswald St John Pigg from No. 72 Squadron RAF.
+At 22, his Spitfire crashed at the top of the paddock near the stables on September 1, 1940, during the height of the WWII Battle of Britain.
+There are also photographs, historical information, and a piston from the Merlin engine recovered from the crash site.

 **PARANORMAL ACTIVITY**

-The most famous ghost at Elvey Farm is the spirit of Edward John Brett, a 29-year-old farmer who lived on the site at the turn of the previous century.
+The most famous ghost at Elvey Farm is Edward John Brett, a 29-year-old farmer who lived on the site at the turn of the previous century.
 I found his tragic story reported in the Kentish Express on Saturday, January 20, 1900.
 Edward had recently recovered from influenza and returned home late on January 10.
-He gave his wife 15 shillings and each of his children a penny before taking his loaded gun and saying, "Yes, I will!"
+As he walked through the door, he handed his wife 15 shillings with a weary smile, perhaps more symbolic of the heavy burden he bore than any words could capture.
+He also gave each of his children a penny, a gesture both ordinary and heart-wrenching, given what he was about to do.
+Then he took his loaded gun, saying, "Yes, I will!"
 Concerned, his wife ran to get his father for assistance.
-As she left, she heard a gunshot and rushed back to find Edward dead on the floor, having shot himself in the head.
+As she left, she heard a gunshot and rushed back.
+Edward was dead on the floor, having shot himself in the head.

 You can watch past paranormal events, visitors' experiences, evidence and activities on the GofEPS YouTube playlist HERE.